Conjugacy classes and centralisers in wreath products: Conjugacy classes in wreath products

 Recall the setting from Hypothesis \ref{setting}.
 In this section, we parameterise the $W$-conjugacy classes $w^W$ of arbitrary elements $w\in S$.
 This is achieved via defining bijections between certain iterated cartesian products and $w^W$.
 The notation is chosen to reflect the way we construct these conjugacy classes.
 When using a cartesian product $A\times B$ to parameterise a set, one should view this as first choosing an element in $A$ and then in $B$.

 The conjugacy class sizes and the number of conjugacy classes in the full monomial group $S$ are already known, see for example James and Kerber \cite[4.2.9, 4.2.10]{Kerber}.\\ The maps we define to parameterise the $W$-conjugacy classes of elements of $S$ are constructed in such a way that they can be implemented directly in computer algebra systems such as \textsf{GAP}\cite{gap} or \textsc{Magma}\cite{Magma}.
-For instance, the third author implemented computation of $W$-conjugacy classes in this way in a \textsf{GAP} package, see \cite{Rober_Package}.\\ We first introduce notation to refer to wreath cycles with a given top component. \begin{definition} For \(h \in H\) denote the set of all wreath cycles of \(W\) with top component \(h\) by
+For instance, the third author implemented computation of $W$-conjugacy classes in this way in the \textsf{GAP} package \textit{WPE}, see \cite{Rober_Package}.\\ We extend the notation $\C(W)$ from Definition \ref{def:yade} naturally to refer to wreath cycles of $W$ with a fixed top component $h$. \begin{definition} For \(h \in H\) denote the set of all wreath cycles of \(W\) with top component \(h\) by

 \end{definition} Let $1_H \neq h\in H$ be a single cycle and $\gamma_0\in\supp(h)$.
 Given an $x\in K$, we construct all wreath cycles $w=(f,h)\in K\wrg H$ with top component $h$ and $[\gamma_0, w]\Yade =x$.
 The image of the map $[h,\gamma_0,x,-]\mathcal{B}$ defined in the following lemma yields the base components of the desired wreath cycles. \begin{lemma} Let $1_H \neq h \in H$ be a cycle, $\gamma_0 \in \supp(h)$ and $x\in K$.
 Define where